 As Chair of the Royal Town Planning Institute’s Transport Planning Network, I am working to support the integration of spatial and transport planning through our newsletters, events and research.
 You may have seen some of my blogs published in The Planner magazine and other online transport news services.
-I also remain involved in the professional transport planning through conferences, events, and articles in professional publications like this one.
-I continue to develop my professional knowledge and share my experiences and expertise with enthusiasm including through my blog and on Twitter.
+I also remain involved in the professional transport planning through conferences, events, and articles in professional publications.
+I continue to develop my professional knowledge and share my experiences and expertise with enthusiasm including through my blog on this website and on Twitter.
 All views expressed through these social media are my own.

 I also aim to practice what I preach as a proud pedestrian, a practical cyclist, a regular public transport user, and a reluctant car driver.
-A copy of my full CV is available here.